MsgLosers/hydrusrv-docker/README.md

 set via hydrusrv's `.env` before in `docker-compose.yml` and also configure hydrusrv-sync.

-Finally, instead of using a bind mount, the recommended way to persist data is now via named volume.
+Instead of using a bind mount, the recommended way to persist data is now via named volume.
 The easiest way to move your existing data to the volume is to spin up the containers and shut them down again – this will create the named volume on the first startup.
 Next, go to the volume directory on the host machine (usually `/var/lib/docker/volumes/<volume name>`) and replace all the data inside with your existing contents in the `data` directory.

 Lastly, rename your application database (usually `app.db`) to `authentication.db` to finish the migration (or simply delete `app.db` if you do not care about losing any existing users/tokens – in that case, hydrusrv will create a new `authentication.db` itself on the next startup).

 ## Usage